alvarvelazquezdeleonlavarrios/Minecraft-Infernal-Mobs-Data-Pack-Edition/src/Skills.md

 # Minecraft Infernal Mobs --> Skills List

-The 28 skills implemented for the mobs are the following.
+The 28 skills implemented for the mobs are the following:

 ### 1UP